Sample Resignation Letter for Job Promotion (With Guide)

 Proofread

 This is most important because your employers will not take a document seriously with lots of errors.
-Hence, you must go over this letter repeatedly and involve the service of others to aid you in the proofreading of this document.
-This will help ensure that the information on the resignation letter is accurate and without errors.
+Hence, you must go over this letter repeatedly and involve the services of others to aid you in the proofreading of this document.
+This will help ensure that the information is accurate and without errors.

 Don’ts

-You should avoid these when writing your formal resignation letter for a job promotion:
+You should avoid these when writing your formal letter of resignation for a job promotion:

 Negative comments about your experience

-Your resignation letter should not hold any negative comments about your present place of employment because this causes friction in your professional relationship with your soon-to-be former employer.
-Instead, emphasize the enjoyable experiences that you had during the time of your stay and how the job has developed your traits as an employee
+Your letter should not contain any negative comments about your present place of employment because this causes friction in your professional relationship with your soon-to-be former employer.
+Instead, emphasize the enjoyable experiences that you had during the time of your stay and how the job has developed your traits as an employee.

 Complaints

-Do not use your resignation letter as a platform to table your grievances and complaints that you have about your workplace or any coworker.
-Instead, fill your letter with relevant details about the strong suits of the organization.
+Do not use your letter of resignation as a platform to table your grievances and complaints that you have about your workplace or any coworker.
+Instead, fill your letter with relevant details about the strengths of the organization.

 Critiques of your boss

 This would be a grave error and would negatively reflect your curriculum vitae.
-Hence, even when your boss has apparent pitfalls, never use the resignation letter as a means to point out flaws and dissatisfactory behaviors.
+Hence, even when your boss has apparent pitfalls, never use the letter of resignation as a means to point out flaws and dissatisfactory behaviors.

 Too much information about your new place